Shelob9/blockswp-share-block/releases/share-block/readme.txt

 * Select which networks to show.
 * Set your other options.
 = Anthing thing else needed? =
-* No APIs needed, but you will need the Gutenberg plugin installed.
+* No APIs needed, but you will need the Gutenberg plugin installed first.